miso-lims/miso-lims/docs/user_manual/requisitions.md

 The work is defined using [assay tests](../type_data#assay-tests), and the quality control requirements are defined using [metrics](../type_data#metrics).

+An assay may also specify turn-around time targets, including a total number of days for a case, and individual targets for each QC step such as receipt or library preparation.

 ### Assays List

 To get to the Assays list page, click to expand the Configuration menu within the main navigation menu, then click the